LarsHolen/NoroffAssignment1_twobranch/README.md

 program, one can see a character sheet.
 And one can equip random items, level up and see the statistics change.

-## FactoryAndStrategy
+## FactoryAndStrategy branch:
-The branch, is the same project.
+This is the same project.
 But changed to use interfaces, behavior design pattern Strategy and creational design pattern Factory method.